Learn API Testing - Complete Tutorial with Video

 Best Practices to Follow When Testing APIs

 API testing is a vital component of software quality assurance.
-To ensure robust and reliable APIs, it’s crucial to follow best practices.
+Following best practices is crucial to ensure robust and reliable APIs.
 Here, we explore six key practices:

-- Parameterization: Implement parameterization to test various inputs and scenarios, uncovering potential issues and ensuring your API can handle diverse data.
+• Parameterization: Implement parameterization to test various inputs and scenarios, uncover potential issues, and ensure your API can handle diverse data.

-- Delete Operation Handling: Pay special attention to how your API handles delete operations.
-Ensure it behaves as expected, and data deletion is secure and controlled.
+• Delete Operation Handling: Consider how your API handles delete operations.
+Ensure it behaves as expected and that data deletion is secure and controlled.

-- CI/CD Integration: Integrate API testing into your CI/CD pipeline.
-This ensures continuous testing, reducing the likelihood of bugs slipping through to production.
+• CI/CD Integration: Integrate API testing into your CI/CD pipeline.
+This ensures continuous testing, reducing the likelihood of bugs slipping through production.

 API testing brings its own set of real-time challenges.
 Here’s a quick overview of these hurdles and how to tackle them: